Universal basic income by country: The 2016 basic income referendum

-In the end, the proposal was overwhelmingly defeated with almost 77% voting against it.
+In the end, the proposal was defeated, with almost 77% voting against it.
+23% voted for it.

 Ukraine

 Though the idea of basic income is not promoted by the government, different tech companies develop and adopt the ideas of unconditional basic income.
 The most well known example is the Nimses concept.

 Nimses has a time-based currency called nim (equals to 1 minute).
 Every person that joins the system receives 1440 nims per day that can be spent on different goods and services.